seed-labs/seed-labs/lab-setup/ubuntu24.04-docker-images/README.md

 ## Convention

-Each image's name has the following format `handsonsecurity/image:tag`.
+Each image's name has the following format `handsonsecurity/image24.04:tag`.
 We use tag for different variation of a image.
-For example, we have `seed-server` image with many different tags, each representing a different server image, such as `bind`, `apache`, `bgp`, etc.
+For example, we have `seed-server24.04` image with many different tags, each representing a different server image, such as `bind`, `apache`, `bgp`, etc.